Matrix-product state approach to the generalized nuclear pairing Hamiltonian: Supporting Information

-Next, we examine the softening of the Fermi edge due to pairing by computing the occupation numbers $\avg{n_j} = \sum_{m>0} \avg{n_{jm}}$ of each $j$-shell.
-The results for both half filling and 3/4 filling are shown in Fig.~\ref{fig:n}.
-One observes that it is favourable not to fill the lowest two shells completely before putting a significant number of neutrons into the third $1i_{13/2}$ shell.
-Furthermore, it is favourable to place a small number of neutrons into much higher shells (even across the magic gap), in particular for high angular momenta.
+Here we examine the softening of the Fermi edge in Pb due to pairing by computing the occupation numbers $\avg{n_j} = \sum_{m} \avg{n_{jm}}$ of each $j$-shell.
+The results for half filling and 3/4 filling are shown in Figure~\ref{fig:n}.
+One observes that it is favorable not to fill the lowest two shells completely before putting a significant number of neutrons into the third $1i_{13/2}$ shell.
+Furthermore, it is favorable to place a small number of neutrons into much higher shells (even across the magic gap), in particular for high angular momenta.

 Figure~\ref{fig:alln} shows all occupation numbers as a function of $N$.
 We find that an occupation of around $\avg{n_j}\sim 10^{-1}-10^{-2}$ is kept in the high-$j$ levels $2g_{9/2}$, $1i_{11/2}$, $1j_{15/2}$ before the $^{208}$Pb magic shell is filled.
 Apart from some even-odd oscillations, the rate of filling follows two different laws: The deep shells ($2f_{7/2}$, $1h_{9/2}$ below the magic gap and $2g_{9/2}$, $1i_{11/2}$, $1j_{15/2}$ above it) are filled very rapidly at first and then cross over to a slow saturation.
 The higher shells are filled exponentially (as seen by the straight lines in the logarithmic plot).
 Their occupancy is thus exponentially suppressed at first and then steeply increases.
 This is most extreme in the case of the $3p_{1/2}$ level, which has the smallest pairing overlap with the other shells.
 The filling of this level abruptly changes by one between $N=125$ and shell closure at $N=126$.
 This `rapid filling' effect is responsible for the dip in the $\Delta^{\lr{3}}$ curve at $N=125$~\cite{Rowe_Wood_2010}.